Now hear from me of the threefold happiness that one enjoys through practice and by which one attains to the end of pain (18:36).

 Apalayanam is not fleeing battle or trying to avoid conflict.

 Danam is generosity, charity, and a giving disposition, as well as self-sacrifice.

 Ishwarabhava is a lordly disposition or spirit; nobility and dignity.

 All these reveal the swabhava of a kshatriya.

 The vaishyas and shudras

-“Plowing, cow-herding, and trade are the duties of the vaishyas, born of their innate nature.
-Service is the duty of the shudras, born of their innate nature” (18:44).
+Agriculture, cow-herding and trade are the duties of the Vaishyas, born of their swabhava, and the Shudras’ duty is doing service, born of their swabhava (18:44).

 This is quite straightforward.
 It is interesting that only physical actions are listed, whereas both the brahmins and kshatriyas require many psychological factors.
 Obviously vaishyas and shudras require ethical principles as much as anyone else.
 In fact, all that has been said in the previous chapters of the Gita applies to all the castes.